-• Revenues were \$243,308 less than budgeted.
-The primary driver for this was a decrease in intergovernmental revenues due to the City having received the majority of its COVID-19 funding from TDEM in the prior year whereas in the current year the City received new funding from the American Rescue Plan Act that was divided into two payments one of which was received during the current fiscal year and the other half after year end.
-The City also saw a decrease in property tax and franchise fee collections when compared to the budget however these were offset by an increase in sales tax collections.
+• Revenues were \$711,507 less than budgeted.
+The primary driver for this was a decrease in intergovernmental revenues due to the City having received the majority of its COVID funding in the prior year.
+The City also saw a decrease in property tax collections when compared to the budget however these were offset by an increase in sales tax and franchise fee collections.